nhsengland/NationalPAT_JAR_Reconciliation/README.md

 📝 National JAR methodology - Unit Cost and Activity Weighting - Provider

 #### 🔴 NEW
+📝 National JAR methodology - Admitted Patient Care Episodes script - SUSLive (Provider) *The SUS Live Episodes is not the source table used for the monthly published table, therefore will provide episode-level data and will remain within a 1% tolerance of the PAT tables.*
-📝 National JAR methodology - Admitted patient care script - SUSLive (Provider)
+📝 National JAR methodology - Admitted Patient Care Spells script - SUSLive (Provider)
 📝 National JAR methodology - Outpatient Attendance script - SUSLive (Provider)

 #### Commissioner Focus